ramonarj/PVLI---Arkanoid/README.md

 # DESIGN DOCUMENT:
 ## 1. Description:
   The purpose of the game is to destroy all the bricks wich are above our ship by shooting them with a bouncing ball.
-  Some of them contain power-ups which help us destroy the bricks, and there also enemies wich appear every ceratin time.
+  Some of them contain power-ups which help us destroy the bricks, and there are also enemies wich appear every ceratin time.

-If the ball surpasses the player's defenses, it loses a life.
+If the ball surpasses the player's defenses, we lose a life.

 ## 2. Amounts:
 **Player**

-**Levels:** 36 (we''ll do as many as we can).
+**Levels:** 36 (we will do as many as we can).

-**Lives:** there are 3 in the beginning of the game, but there's no limt in how many we can get.
+**Lives:** there are 3 at the start of the game, but there is no limt in how many we can get.

-**Power ups:** There are 7, each one provides the player the ability to: [C=cumulative].
+**Power ups:** There are 7, and each one provides the player the ability to: [C=cumulative].
 - Navy blue: get wider (C, 2).
 - Red: shoot the bricks.
 - Green: stop the ball for a while.